rlch/go-impl.nvim/README.md

 # go-impl.nvim

-🚀 A Neovim plugin designed to simplify the implementation of Go interfaces.
+🚀 A faster way to implement Go interfaces in Neovim.

 [sample-video]